 The payment mechanism depends on who is paying.
 If it is a government body alone (in case of Public Payments), the payment is in the form of subsidies, infrastructure, land titles and alternate livelihood opportunities.
 If it is a private entity (in case of Private Payments), the payments can be in-cash, through technology transfers, alternate livelihoods and are largely results-based.
 In case of a joint partnership (public-private-partnership scheme or PPP scheme), there is generally a mix mechanism that is customized to the location.

 A very small example of a PES-like model was demonstrated in India in the city of Chandigarh.
-In this case, they payments were in the form of infrastructure alone.
+In this case, the payments were in the form of infrastructure alone.
 The city is famous for Sukhna Lake, which was a recreational site in the city.
 In the 1970s, the lake began to silt up due to soil erosion from the upstream catchments, where forests were being cut down for agriculture.
+Most of this activity was traced back to one village, called Sukhomajri.
 Over 68.5% of the storage capacity of the lake had already been filled with silt and faced imminent extinction.
 Farmers upstream were intensely bringing land under grazing or agriculture because every monsoon, their existing lands would get washed away.